-The Council use govDelivery to provide email marketing services, bulletins and newsletters to our customers.
-The system allows us to keep you up to date on the services we provide whilst giving you control of the marketing you receive.
-Marketing will be sent if you have opted in to receive communications or we feel you have a legitimate interest in receiving the communication.
+The Council use govDelivery to provide email marketing services, bulletins and newsletters to our residents, customers and employees.
+The system allows us to keep you up to date whilst giving you control of the emails you receive.
+Emails will be sent if you have opted in to receive communications, if we feel you have a legitimate interest in receiving the communication or we are required to contact you as part of our public task.
 At any time you can object and stop receiving marketing.
 The system is provided by Granicus LLC.

 Troubled Families Programme